-As of March 31, 1999, warrants to purchase 2,212,500 shares of common stock were outstanding at a weighted-average exercise price of \$0.75 per share.
-Each warrant contains provisions for the adjustment of the exercise price and the aggregate number of shares issuable upon the exercise of the warrant in the event of stock dividends, stock splits, reorganizations, reclassifications and consolidations.
-Warrants exercisable for an aggregate of 2,200,000 shares of common stock contain additional provisions for the adjustment of the exercise price and the aggregate number of shares issuable upon certain dilutive issuances of securities at prices below the then existing warrant exercise price.
+As of August 31, 1999, warrants to purchase 2,212,500 shares of common stock were outstanding at a weighted-average exercise price of \$0.75 per share.
+Warrants exercisable for an aggregate 1,512,500 shares contain provisions for the adjustment of the exercise price and the aggregate number of shares issuable upon the exercise of the warrants in the event of stock dividends, stock splits, reorganizations, reclassifications and consolidations.
+A warrant exercisable for an aggregate of 12,500 shares of common stock contains additional provisions for the adjustment of the exercise price and the aggregate number of shares issuable upon certain dilutive issuances of securities at prices below the then existing warrant exercise price.